Arshad-13/One-Flow/README.md

 # Oddo Hackathon

-A modern web application built for the Oddo X Amalthea IIT Gandhinagar Hackathon (offline round), leveraging a modular, scalable architecture with a strong focus on developer velocity, data integrity, and deployability.
+OneFlow is a modular Project Management system that takes your projects from planning to execution to billing seamlessly.
+Manage projects, tasks, timesheets, and finances—all integrated in one unified platform.
 The application is deployed on [Vercel](https://oddo-hackathon-pied.vercel.app) and uses a JavaScript + Prisma + Next.js stack.
 And here is the demo video: [Click here](https://drive.google.com/file/d/1llmVyhT2Tzix841EKJA5y-EqIiAJBu7E/view?usp=drive_link)

 ## Table of Contents
 1. Overview